-Each board determines what subjects will be considered at their meetings during the coming year and then issues a "Call for Proposals" for those subjects, including a deadline for receiving proposals.
+Each board determines what subjects will be considered at their meetings during the coming year (Joint Board meetings are scheduled on an as-need basis) and then issues a "Call for Proposals" for those subjects, including a deadline for receiving proposals.

 Proposal Books Distributed

-After the deadline for receiving proposals has passed, a proposal book is published which is distributed statewide for comment.
+After the deadline for receiving proposals has passed, a proposal book is published and distributed statewide for comment.